Shriinivas/inkscapeboundingbox/README.md

 - **Resize**: Adjust the size of the bounding box
 - **Resize Type**: If `Absolute` box is extended by as many pixels as `Resize`, otherwise `Resize` is considered to be a percentage value
 - **Retain Transform**: Bounding Box inherits the transform of the selection (applicable for element and object bounding boxes)
+- **Horizontal Grid Lines**: Count of horizontal grid lines to be added to the bounding box
+- **Vertical Grid Lines**: Count of vertical grid lines to be added to the bounding box
 - **Horizontal Guide**: Add a horizontal guide across the middle of the bounding box.
 - **Vertical Guide**: Add a vertical guide across the middle of the bounding box.